bsdpot/potluck/jenkins/README.md

 IMPORTKEYS defaults to 0 and sets up new keys for jenkins user.
 Set to 1 to import existing SSH keys to use.
 Copy in the files id_rsa & id_rsa.pub as part of the pot setup and start process.

+The optional parameters BUCKETHOST, BUCKETUSER, BUCKETPASS and BUCKETNAME refer to credentials for minio-client.
+This feature is not fully developed yet.

-The REMOTELOG parameter is the IP address of a syslog-ng server, such as with a `loki` or `beast-of-argh` pot image.
+The optional REMOTELOG parameter is the IP address of a syslog-ng server, such as with a `loki` or `beast-of-argh` pot image.

 # Usage